Message from the Department Chair

-Welcome to the Baylor Department of Physics website!
-The Department of Physics offers programs leading to Bachelor's, Master's, and Ph.D. degrees in a variety of options.
-Undergraduate students may choose from programs in physics, astronomy, and astrophysics, including concentrations in pre-health care and computational physics.
-Graduate students may pursue advanced degrees in atomic physics, complex plasma and space physics, condensed matter physics, high-energy or elementary particle physics, cosmology and gravitational physics, nonlinear and nonequilibrium physics, and surface physics.
+Welcome to the Baylor Department of Physics!
+Our department is a close-knit community of 20 faculty and staff, several post-doctoral researchers, 40 or so Ph.D. students, and 60-80 undergraduate students.
+Students in physics at Baylor University experience the benefits of a major American university, large enough to support a superior academic program while still allowing opportunities only available within a close-knit community of scholars.
+We offer programs leading to Bachelor's, Master's, and Ph.D. degrees in a variety of options.
+Undergraduate students may choose from programs in physics, astronomy, and astrophysics, including concentrations in pre-health care, physics education, and computational physics.
+Graduate students may pursue advanced degrees in Astrophysics and Space Sciences, Condensed Matter physics, Elementary Particle physics, Gravitation and Cosmology, Non-linear Dynamics, Plasma physics, Quantum and Nano-optics, ans Surface Chemical physics.
 Please take a look through the departmental web pages to see what we have to offer.

 The Physics Department hosts numerous activities in which students and faculty members may interact, including weekly departmental colloquia, graduate colloquia, and research group seminars.
 Every Friday morning the Society of Physics Students provides doughnuts for our student-faculty coffee.
-Other department-wide activities include the Annual Departmental Picnic, Christmas Reception, and Breakfasts for the Homeless.
+Other department-wide activities include the Annual Departmental Picnic, and Christmas Reception.